Feeding Brookings provides boxes of food to those in need every Thursday from 3-5 p.m.

 See news on our Facebook page. https://www.facebook.com/feedingbrookings/

-Feeding Brookings has a new information phone line: 605 697 0477.
+Feeding Brookings has an information phone line: 605 697 0477.
 We will also update that message if there is a snow day.

 Our Mission